NH Species List & photos

 home and carefully examined under the microscope.
 New England micro-mineral collectors can have the

-pleasure of field collecting in their basements throughout the long cold winter months!
+pleasure of field collecting in their homes throughout the long cold winter months!

 (back to top)